Weinberg Foundation Small Grants Program

 - Be a nonprofit organization with 501(c)(3), tax-exempt status; have operated for a minimum of three years; and have audited or reviewed financial statements.

-- Maintain an annual organizational budget of $2 million or less within Maryland, Northeastern Pennsylvania, or Greater Chicago.
+- Maintain an annual organizational budget of $2 million or less within Maryland, Northeastern Pennsylvania, Chicago, New York City, or San Francisco.

-- Provide direct services primarily to residents of Maryland, Northeastern Pennsylvania, or Greater Chicago.
+- Provide direct services primarily to residents of Maryland, Northeastern Pennsylvania, Chicago, New York City, or San Francisco.